Shay Logan: Aberdeen

 After being released by Brentford, Logan signed a pre-contract permanent move with Aberdeen on a two-year contract on 27 May 2014.

 Logan's first appearance after signing for the club on a permanent basis came against FK Daugava Riga in the first qualifying round of the Europa League, during which he scored the opening goal, in a 5–0 home victory.
 In the second leg, Logan then provided an assist for Adam Rooney, who went on to score a hat-trick, in a 3–0 win over to send them through to the next round.
-However, Aberdeen's Europa League run came to an end after losing 5–2 to Real Sociedad on aggregate, during the second leg Logan gave away the penalty which allowed Real Sociedad to equalise.
+However, Aberdeen's Europa League run came to an end after losing 5–2 to Real Sociedad on aggregate.
+During the second leg Logan gave away the penalty which allowed Real Sociedad to equalise.

 On 13 September, in a match against Celtic, he was racially abused by opponent Aleksandar Tonev, who was found guilty and given a seven-match ban.
 Contrary to what was published in the Daily Record there was no formal or sanctioned forgiveness.
 Logan scored his first league goal for Aberdeen on 27 September 2014, in a 3–2 win over Inverness Caledonian Thistle.
 On 10 November 2014, at full time of Aberdeen's 2–1 defeat to Celtic, Logan received a red card for using "offensive and insulting language", resulting in a one-match ban.
 During the season he went on to score goals against St Mirren and Ross County.
 With Aberdeen challenging at the top of the league, Logan stated his belief that the club could win the Scottish Premiership, He helped the club finish in second position, qualifying for a European place.
-Not only that, Logan was named in the PFA Scotland Premiership Team of the Year on 1 May 2015.
+Logan was named in the PFA Scotland Premiership Team of the Year.
 In his first season at Aberdeen made 45 appearances and scoring four times in all competitions.

-Ahead of the 2015–16 season, Logan was linked a move back to England, with Bolton Wanderers.
+Ahead of the 2015–16 season, Logan was linked a move back to England with Bolton Wanderers.
 In April 2016, he signed a new contract, keeping him at the club until summer 2018.

 On 11 July 2017, Logan extended his contract with Aberdeen for a further two years, until 2020.

 Logan was loaned to Heart of Midlothian in March 2021.

 Cove Rangers

-Logan left Aberdeen at the conclusion of the 2020/21 Scottish Premiership season, after his contract was not renewed by the club.
-On 27 July 2021 Logan joined Cove Rangers.
+Logan left Aberdeen at the conclusion of the 2020–21 Scottish Premiership season, after his contract was not renewed by the club.
+On 27 July 2021, Logan joined Cove Rangers.

+Logan departed the club in July 2023, having made 59 appearances for the club.